giuliabaracc/BiologicalVariability/TemporalScales/README.txt

 Here, you'll find code that I used to bridge across temporal scales.
+Sims + hierarch